ygorcosta/wedeploy.com/ui/src/pages/docs/hosting/getting-started.md

 ## Introduction

-Our Hosting Service allows you to deliver HTML, CSS, JavaScript, or any other static files using powerful static hosting.
+Our Hosting service allows you to deliver HTML, CSS, JavaScript, or any other static files using powerful static hosting.
 It's super fast and will save you a lot of time.

 </article>